 Geographical borders no longer confine the world of commerce.
 Businesses of all sizes increasingly engage in international trade, offering their products and services to a broader customer base.

 However, successful international transactions require careful consideration beyond product selection and logistics.
+Understanding the payment terms in global trade is essential for minimizing risks and ensuring smooth transactions.
 Choosing the most suitable payment method is crucial for ensuring a smooth and secure exchange of goods and funds.

 Choosing a Method of Payment: What to Consider?